YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 It is somewhat of a convention to place the * right after the datatype such as `int* ptr;` when declaring a pointer to be able to more easily differentiate it from its usage as a dereference operator `*ptr` when we want to obtain "the value of" a pointers address reference.
 <br/><br/>

 There is also a void* pointer that is a special type of pointer that has no associated data type with it.
-A void pointer can hold the address of any data type and can be type-casted to any type.
+A void pointer can hold the address of any data type and can be type-cast to any other data type.

 However, void pointers cannot be dereferenced and do not normally allow for the use of pointer arithmetic operations.
 They are normally reserved for use in special situations.
 One such usage is with the char datatype, an example of which is provided later on in this article.
 <br/><br/>